showyourwork/showyourwork/docs/layout.rst

 The ``ms.tex`` manuscript
 *************************

 This is your manuscript file.
+By default, it's a `AASTeX v6.3.1 <https://journals.aas.org/aastexguide/>`_ article file with a placeholder title, abstract, and introduction.
+Feel free to change the article class to whatever you'd like, although you may have to ...

 .. _gitignore: